WordPress 6.1 Update Header

 Improvements to the comment block

 WordPress 6.1 provides users with an improved comment block.
-For example, website operators can set different font colors and backgrounds to further customize the block.
+For example, website operators can set different font colours and backgrounds to further customise the block.

 New horizontal and vertical spacing in the gallery block